Questions of Choice

 Below are some off-the-top-of-my-head archetypes of how our freedom to choose certain ways of living comes with a corresponding set of chains.
 We may be free to do this, but we are not free to do that.

-For the vast majority of us, working a full-time job, building a career, and trying to carve a little bit of personal sanctuary are as good as it gets.
-And, remember, Peter Pan eventually grows old.
+For the vast majority of us, working a full-time job, building a career, and trying to carve a little bit of personal sanctuary, are as good as it gets.
+And, remember, slackers eventually grow old.
 Then what?
 When we're young, we think we can live our lives on our own terms; as we get older, we realize that's bullshit.
-That moment of realization must be secretly terrifying for a Peter Pan with graying hair and aching knees.
+Life's a series of half-life compromises all the way to the grave.
+That moment of realization must be secretly terrifying for the slacker with graying hair, aching knees, and no retirement fund.

 There are no happy endings here, so let's move along.

-Other people become little more than their jobs, like worker ants.
-In return, they get to live a charming middle-class lifestyle, at least in appearance; a lovely house, two cars, some status, maybe a pile of debt.
+Other people become little more than their jobs, like diligent worker bees.
+In return, they get to live a charming middle-class lifestyle (at least in appearance), a lovely house, two cars, some status, and often a big pile of debt.
 Those long hours and laser-focused ambitions may get one up the corporate ladder, but at what cost?